New perspective on symmetry breaking in a clean antiferromagnetic chain: Spin-selective transport and NDR phenomenon

-But, at higher biases, some resonant transmission peaks go out the window, and some peaks are shortened and narrowed due to nonuniform effective site energies.
+But, at higher biases, some resonant transmission peaks go out the window, and some peaks are shortened and narrowed due to non-uniform effective site energies.
 As a result, the current gets reduced with voltage, providing the NDR phenomenon.
 As the transmission peaks are redistributed whenever the voltage gets changed, the appearance of the NDR phenomenon at multiple regions with the specific choice of $E_F$ is expected.
 In the end, when all the states are localized at too high bias, the currents drop to zero (Fig.~\ref{fig:f5}).

 As pointed out earlier, the performance of the NDR phenomenon is quantified by the peak-to-valley current ratio (PVCR).
 From each sub-figure of Fig.~\ref{fig:f5}, we choose one region among multiple NDR regions and mark the peak and valley currents with small black circles.
 The PVCR values are $7.86$ and $7.9$ respectively which are relatively larger compared to most of the reported results available in the literature~\cite{PVCR1,PVCR2,PVCR4,PVCR3}.
 To inspect how the above-discussed results are sensitive to the other choices of potential profiles,